-In our context, the \mathbf{x}r are the locations of the N_r three-component KNMI seismometers $(r=1,2,3,..,N_r)$.
-Furthermore, T is the length of observed and forward modeled seismograms in time, N_m the number of model parameters (ten in our case), \mathbf{m}^0 a vector containing prior means, and \mathbf{C}m the prior covariance matrix.
-In application to field data, the u_i^{obs} would be field recordings by seismometers, but in this study we restrict ourselves to a numerically simulated induced event.
+In our context, x_r represents the locations of the N_r threecomponent KNMI seismometers ($r = 1, 2, 3, ..., N_r$).
+Furthermore, T is the length of observed and forward modeled seismograms in time, N_m the number of model parameters (10 in our case), m^0 a vector containing prior means, and C_m the prior covariance matrix.
+In application to field data, u_i^{obs} would represent field recordings by seismometers, but in this study we restrict ourselves to a numerically simulated induced event.